 The previously described timer signal can be routed into the on-chip timer interface module (TIM).
-Under the control of the timer link enable (TLNKEN) bit in the CMCR0 will this signal be connected to the timer n channel m input.
+Under the control of the timer link enable (TLNKEN) bit in the CMCR0, this signal will be connected to the timer n channel m input.

-NOTE: The timer channel being used for the timer link is integration dependent.
+The timer channel being used for the timer link is integration dependent.